 Electric Cars Grow the Economy in Lincoln, California

-Lincoln, California is the fastest growing city in California since 2010 and developing alternative and sustainable energy sources is part of that growth.
+Lincoln, California is the fastest growing city in California since 2010, developing alternative and sustainable energy sources is part of that growth.

 This was determined for this status by a Business Week study that found the Fastest Growing Cities in America.
-Previous to this ranking, Forbes.com also rated it as the fastest growing city in the state.
+Previous to this ranking, Forbes.com also rated the city as the fastest growing in the state.

 Lincoln is located to the west of Highway I-80 on State Route 65 and the towns of Rocklin, Roseville and Citrus Heights.
 To the slight northwest lies Lincoln Municipal Airport, Lake of the Woods State Wildlife Area, and Beale Air Force Base.

 Lincoln is also a suburb of the state capital Sacramento, and began as a housing development and bedroom community for the big city 30 miles away.